leapmotion/leapjs/README.md

 For more information, please visit [http://js.leapmotion.com/](http://js.leapmotion.com/).

 For examples, please see [http://js.leapmotion.com/examples](http://js.leapmotion.com/examples), as well, there are some basic examples included in the `examples` directory.

+## Protocol

+Details about the protocol used to communicate with `leapd` are detailed here [https://github.com/leapmotion/leapjs/blob/master/PROTOCOL.md](PROTOCOL.md).